 Acquisitions may include contingent consideration payments based on future financial measures of an acquired company.
-For acquisitions completed before 2009, these obligations were recognized as incurred and accounted for as an adjustment to the initial purchase price of the acquired assets.
-For acquisitions in 2009 and beyond, contingent consideration is required to be recognized at fair value as of the acquisition date.
+Contingent consideration is required to be recognized at fair value as of the acquisition date.
 We estimate the fair value of these liabilities based on financial projections of the acquired companies and estimated probabilities of achievement.
 We believe our estimates and assumptions are reasonable; however, there is significant judgment involved.
-At each reporting date, the contingent consideration obligation will be revalued to estimated fair value and changes in fair value subsequent to the acquisition will be reflected in income or expense in the consolidated statements of operations, and could cause a material impact to our operating results.
-Changes in the fair value of contingent consideration obligations may result from changes in discount periods and rates, changes in the timing and amount of revenue and/or earnings estimates and changes in probability assumptions with respect to the likelihood of achieving the various earnout criteria.
+At each reporting date, the contingent consideration obligation are revalued to estimated fair value and changes in fair value subsequent to the acquisition are reflected in income or expense in the consolidated statements of operations, and could cause a material impact to our operating results.
+Changes in the fair value of contingent consideration obligations may result from changes in discount periods and rates, changes in the timing and amount of revenue and/or earnings estimates and changes in probability assumptions with respect to the likelihood of achieving the various earn-out criteria.